7 Tips to Build Confidence in Sales & Close More Deals

-In this post, I’ll share with you how anyone can become a confident salesperson and manage any objection with conviction and unshakeable self-assurance.
+Today, I’ll share how anyone can become a confident salesperson and manage any objection with conviction and unshakeable self-assurance.

 Managing objections—and many other parts of the sales process—is about transferring confidence.
-Your prospect has doubts, fears, worries and concerns about your solution.
-An objection is simply an expression of these doubts and concerns.
+Your prospect has doubts, fears, and concerns about your solution.
+An objection is simply an expression of those doubts and concerns.

 Sales is about accomplishing a transfer of confidence.

-Your job as a sales rep is to transfer the confidence you have in your offer over to them so that they believe in your confidence more than they believe in their doubts.
+Your job as a sales rep is to transfer the confidence you have about your product/service over to them so that they believe your confidence more than their doubts.